strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.0.x-to4.0.6.md

 :::caution
  [Plugins extension](/developer-docs/latest/plugins/users-permissions.md) that create custom code or modify existing code, will need to be updated and compared to the changes in the repository.
-Not updating the plugin extensions could break the app.
+Not updating the plugin extensions could break the application.
 :::